JonathanLydall/JonathanLydall.github.io/_posts/2015-01-15-building-a-better-java-parser.md

 Parsing
 ---
 Next, parsing takes our tokens and turns them into an AST.
-The AST is just the simplist way of representing the code structures in a well organised [object graph](http://en.wikipedia.org/wiki/Object_graph).
+The AST is just the simplest way of representing the code structures in a well organised [object graph](http://en.wikipedia.org/wiki/Object_graph).
 While in my transpiler, the object graph is composed of instances of C# classes, for demonstration purposes, a JSON object graph of an AST of the above could look like:

 {% highlight js %}
 JavaFile: {